 When planting trees in urban areas, there are a few specific elements to consider.
 The first and most important thing to consider is that healthy trees require an adequate supply of loose, well-aerated, and uncompacted soil to thrive.
-This enables tree roots to obtain enough nutrients, oxygen and water so that they can reach their full potential in cityscapes.
+This enables tree roots to obtain enough nutrients, oxygen and water so trees grow to their full potential in cityscapes.

-Structural growing media are soil mixes designed to be fully compacted to support vehicles whilst allowing tree root growth.
+Structural Growing Media, otherwise known as Structural soil are soil mixes designed to be fully compacted to support vehicles whilst allowing tree root growth.
 An example of a structural growing media is the Cornell Mix, which combines rock and soil.

 In developing and researching this specific mix, Grabosky and Bassuk (1996) found that there was about 30% void space in a mixture of 1.9 cm diameter crushed gravel, which could be filled with clay loam soil.
 Creating a stone matrix and suspending soil within the matrix pores meant that the larger diameter rocks would lock together and allow for full compaction, while soil would remain loose for root growth.

-On the other hand, supported pavement systems involve engineering a pavement so that lightly compacted soil can be installed in a space underneath.
+On the other hand, supported pavement systems involve engineering an underground solution for tree roots such as Stratavault so that pavement can be placed over uncompacted soil without impacting the soil quality and compaction of the soil below.
 Implementing a load-bearing bridge with low-density soil beneath ensures that the trees rooting space cannot become heavily compacted.

 Studies have found that any system that allows trees to grow in non-compacted, low-density soil media will have the most excellent chance of achieving healthy tree growth (Rahman, 2013, Fite et al., 2014, Urban and Smiley, 2016).